 Our parents don’t acknowledge our emotions often enough because our emotions make them feel uncomfortable.
 So we learn to suppress our feelings and deny them.
 We think that we are not allowed or capable of being emotional.

-You might also have hidden resentment for your parents.
+You might also have a hidden resentment for your parents.

 1. Acknowledge your own needs and emotions.